MuhammedBuyukkinaci/My-Kubernetes-Notes/README.md

 40) [Prometheus Community Kubernetes Helm Charts](https://github.com/prometheus-community/helm-charts) is a way to solve the complexity of prometheus.
 It installes prometheus and related components(stack) on top of a k8s cluster.

 41) The relevant files of prometheus is under **files/monitoring**

+### EFK Stack

+42) EFK means Elastic, FluendD and Kibana.

+43) Elasticsearch is where logs of apps are stored.
+Kibana is a visualization tool of data stored in ElasticSearch.
+Logstash is a tool to collect logs from apps.
+Fluentd is an alternative to logstash.
+Fluentd is a CNCF project.

+44) EFK(Elasticsearch, Fluentd, Kibana) and ELK(Elasticsearch Logstash Kibana) are 2 different stacks.

+45) The relevant file is **files/monitoring/efk-stack.yml**.

+46) Fluentd is installed on worker nodes and sends logs to elasticsearch.
+It is required to install fluentd on each worker node to collect all logs.

+47) Kibana runs on 5601 port.

+48) EFK stack can be installed on a k8s cluster.